Robert Wood Johnson Foundation: 2018 Culture of Health PrizeDeadline: November 3, 2017

 - Join a Prize Alumni Network to learn with other Prize winners and network locally, regionally, and nationally

-Eligibility: Communities that are based in the U.S. and fall into one of the following categories: town, village, borough, or other local incorporated place; city; county or parish; federally-recognized tribe; Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii; or region (such as contiguous towns, cities, or counties).
+Eligibility: Communities that are based in the U.S. and fall into one of the following categories: city, town, village, borough, or other municipality with a publicly elected governing body; county or parish; federally-recognized tribe or a state-designated Indian reservation; Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii; and region (such as contiguous towns, cities, or counties).
+Neighborhoods and states are not eligible to apply.